shaunwest/universal-webpack-react/notes.md

         a full page reload would definitely get client/server in sync but before then, the server would theoretically be out of sync? so server services, server-only routes, form services would potentially be broken?
+            **Current solution has been to combine server/client into one src dir**